caius/jruby-stemmer/README.md

-# Jruby::Stemmer
+# JRuby::Stemmer

-TODO: Write a gem description
+Easily stem words in ruby, using a native java implementation of the porter stemming algorithm for speed.
+(Java equivalent of the fast-stemmer gem for MRI.)

 ## Installation